All images courtesy of Getty Images

 By the mid-80s, at least in parents’ minds, Satan lurked in the shadows of every suburb in America.
 Deranged reports of ritual sacrifice were afoot and parents began throwing away their children’s heavy metal, punk, and rock records to protect them, and then, in the midst of all this, Prince released “Darling Niki.”

 The story goes that Tipper Gore purchased a copy of Prince’s Purple Rain for her eleven-year-old daughter and brought it home to sit down and listen together.
 It was to be a truly joyful mother-daughter bonding moment, except that it wasn’t.
-Poor Tipper’s virgin ears simply couldn’t handle the supposedly vulgar “Darling Nikki,” a song which she interpreted to be about sex and masturbation.
+Poor Tipper’s virgin ears simply couldn’t handle the supposedly vulgar “Darling Nikki,” a song that she interpreted to be about sex and masturbation.
 Tipper was so mortified that she immediately knew that she had to take a stand.

-In short order, Tipper, with other fellow Washington Wives by her side, formed what would become the diabolical, propaganda spreading Parents Music Resource Center, also known as the PMRC.
+In short order, Tipper, with other fellow Washington Wives by her side, formed what would become the diabolical, propaganda-spreading Parents Music Resource Center, also known as the PMRC.
 Their first course of action was to lead a smear campaign on fifteen arbitrarily chosen songs and artists, which they called “The Filthy Fifteen List.”
 Artists such as ACϟDC, Prince, Sheena Easton, Madonna, and more were labeled as, “Keeping in theme with supposed sexual, pro-drug and occult ties.”

 According to Tipper Gore, the PMRC sought to, “Save children from raunch, and sleaze by instituting a mandatory rating system,” which became the genesis of the black and white parental advisory stickers we have all come to know and hate.
 As all of this intensified and came to a head, it was Rock music that came under very real fire and in 1985, before a Senate Committee, the infamous PMRC Hearings were held.
 It was here that the likes of Frank Zappa, John Denver, and Dee Snider of Twisted Sister were forced to testify and defend their art to the Senate Committee.
 The end result was nothing more than a sticker in the corner of our albums, but the legend of all of this still lives on.